How long is a session?

 Sessions are scheduled at the same time each week.
 Initially, it is best to meet weekly; this allows us to build a relationship and kick-starts the therapy process.
 Once therapy aims are being met, less regular sessions may assist in consolidating and maintaining aims.

 How I work

 I draw on different modalities as needed.
-I was privileged to train with some great teachers during my masters at UCT and later in Joburg at Tara and Chris Hanie Baragwaneth; as a result I can draw on different schools of thought in my therapy.
+My training was varied and I can draw on different schools of thought in my therapy.
+That said,

 I generally base my thinking in a psychodynamic paradigm, where therapy includes and explores the ways in which the past informs the present.
 However, I draw on Cognitive Behaviour Therapy and Dialectical Behaviour Therapy at times when these approaches may be particularly helpful (bearing current research in mind).
 What I recommend will depend on a number of factors such as the reason for seeking therapy, the number of sessions you are able to attend, your previous experiences of therapy (if any), as well as what you would like.

 I am excited by current research in neuropsychology and mindfulness, which also informs my work.

 I will aim to provide a safe space where we can understand and explore your experiences together with the aim of helping you connect with what is important to you.
 Our sessions may bring a feeling of relief or calm at times, however, because past experiences are often discussed and change can be difficult, therapy can be painful and sessions may feel very hard.
 Although the therapeutic process can be difficult, it can be the most rewarding journey of your life.